wimmalab/wimmalab.github.io/README.md

 * Chrome OK.

 # Bugs
 * About Icons, text below is not showing.
 Reason: Texts have line-height which does not perform properly in many browsers.
-Needs fixing: ASAP.
 * Fonts do not display correctly in Linux.
-Needs fixing: SOMEDAY.
+* `background-attachment: fixed; ` is not working on IOS tablets.
+Work around: not using `background-attachment: fixed; ` on mobile devices.
+*

 # Adding content
 ## Some Examples